aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ## Prerequisites

 - You are running the latest version of ASEA.
 If you are not running ASEA version 1.5.10 then upgrade ASEA before starting the ASEA to LZA upgrade process
+- Confirm all suspended accounts are under a specific OU that is ignored by the accelerator. (see [Suspended accounts](#suspended-accounts))
 - You can run the scripts from your local workstation
 - You will need Git, AWS CLI, NodeJS and Yarn installed
 - Complete the following instructions to ensure the pre-requisites are installed